marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 functionalities.

-More over, some functionalities like expanding `/u/lo/b` to `/usr/local/bin` are things that I do not want to have and strike me as bad patterns.
+More over, some functionalities like expanding `/u/lo/b` to `/usr/local/bin` are things that I do not want to have in my shell, and they strike me as bad patterns.

-But the biggest problem for me is that the zsh scripting language adds way too many non-POSIX compliant features that end up confusing me.
+But the biggest problem for me is that the zsh scripting language adds way too many non-POSIX compliant features that end up confusing me a lot.
 I always have to look up the syntax to make sure my zsh script isn't going to be flawed in another environment that doesn't use zsh due to invalid syntax errors.

+This diminishes my ability to write good portable scripts.
+Part of this is skill-issue on my side (everything is!) as we know every bash script should be POSIX compliant (joking, not even bash is POSIX compliant), but nonetheless, for newcomers like I once was, picking up the shell the looked the most "cool" was part of a factor for picking up a shell.

 This type of problem is more pronounced for me because I have several bash scripts that I created overtime with zsh scripting not even knowing I was using